modernben/forge-docs/1.0/accounts/cli.md

 forge env:pull pestphp.com .env
 ```

-Once this command has been executed, the site's environment file will be placed in your current directory.
+Once this command has been executed the site's environment file will be placed in your current directory.
 To update the site's environment variables, simply open and edit this file.
 When you are done editing the variables, use the `env:push` command to push the variables back to your site:

 ```bash
 forge env:push